stamilselvan/stamilselvan.github.io/content/posts/Money-Pechu-Evaluation.md

 He is investing since decades and ecourages everyone to invest.
 His philosophy is that everyone can get rich by following disciplied living.

-On the other hand, Mr. Buffet told that more than the 90% of the fund managers don't even match the market.
-[Source](https://www.justetf.com/en/news/passive-investing/the-proof-that-active-managers-cannot-beat-the-market.html).
+On the other hand, Mr. Buffet told that more than the 90% of the fund managers don't even match the market - [source](https://www.justetf.com/en/news/passive-investing/the-proof-that-active-managers-cannot-beat-the-market.html).
-As he is also kind of a fund manager suggesting stocks, I'm here attempting to evaluate the effectiveness of Mr. Anand Srinivasan suggestions.
+As Mr. Srinivasan also kind of a fund manager suggesting stocks, I'm here attempting to evaluate the effectiveness of his suggestions.

 ## Evaluation Method
 1. I try to fetch all the suggestions he is proving beginning 2024-Jan-01.